ACEsuit/mace/tests/golden/README.md

 instead of naming them, and this file describes the rule instead of listing the families.

+## One manifest, several periodic tables

+**Every consumer selects its own subset by chemistry** — `load_fixtures(elements=model.atomic_numbers)` — because the families do not share a periodic table, and handing a three-element H/C/O anchor an iron structure is a missing z-table entry rather than a tolerance failure.
+The no-argument call returns everything, which is a set no single model can evaluate; an empty selection raises rather than passing quietly.

 ## The harness never imports the framework

 `harness.py` depends on the standard library, numpy and ase, and on nothing